ArnaudoAnnA/SE_team3_thesis_management/retrospectives/Retrospective4.md

 Make the sprint planning reunion faster.
 Give more importance to story points.
+Allocate more time to tasks related ti code maintanability.

 - One thing you are proud of as a Team!!